 If you want to attract a man, you can also use nutmeg together with two tablespoons of almond oil and the petals of three red roses.

-Then add the almond oil and ground nutmeg, boil for 15 minutes and then remove from heat and let it cool down.
+Then add the almond oil and ground nutmeg, boil for 15 minutes, remove from heat, and let it cool down.
 Bathe with this preparation just before meeting the man you want to attract.

 Check a list of call me spells.